nextcloud/notes-android/SSO Announcment.md

 # SSO Announcment

-The next version of Notes for android will depend on Nextcloud Single-Sign-On.
+Beginning with version `v2.0.0`, Notes for android will depend on Nextcloud Single-Sign-On.

 ## What do you need to do?